 Vitamin A, also known as ‘retinol’, is proven to improve the look of wrinkles and fine lines by increasing collagen production.
 It’s one of most widely researched anti-ageing ingredients, and has clinically-proven results, which is why it’s number one on my list.
 There are five main types of retinol (retinoids); retinyl palmitate, retinaldehyde, and retinol, which are available ‘over the counter’, and tretinoin and tazarotene, which are prescription only.

 Retinyl palmitate, retinaldehyde, and retinol are the retinoids you’ll find in mass-market formulas.
 The one you choose will depend on whether you’ve used retinol before, how deep your wrinkles are, and your skin type.
-The all-rounder, and entry-level one I suggest is Retinol B3 Serum; made with the 0.3% retinyl palmitate (the least potent retinoid), it’s a great way to start-out, and build your skin’s tolerance.
+The one I suggest is Retinol B3 Serum; it has 0.3% retinyl palmitate, and is slow release, which means it doesn’t irritate the skin and works overnight.
 It also contains 10% glycerin to hydrate and 2% B3 to soothe, making it a perfect fit for even dry and sensitive skin types.

-If you’ve already built your skin’s tolerance to retinol, have deep wrinkles, and are looking for something more potent, try The Ordinary Retinol 1%.
+If you’re looking for something more potent, try The Ordinary Retinol 1%.

 Use: At night, three times a week.
 I recommend gradually working up from once a week to three times a week, and don’t forget to wear SPF the day after using retinol as it increases the skin’s sensitivity to the sun.